-Check the headphone cable connection - Ensure that the headphone cable is securely inserted into the headphone connector (see audio connectors).
+Check the headphone cable connection - Ensure that the headphone cable is securely inserted into the headphone connector.

 Adjust the Windows volume control - Click or double-click the speaker icon in the lower-right corner of your screen.
-Ensure that the volume is turned up and that the sound is not muted.
+Ensure that the volume is turned up and